 Generally, choose LED to grow lights with more than 90 watts; preferably, 120 plus watts.
 But most importantly, settle for an option that is suitable for your plants.

 The benefits of LED grow lights for your 4 x 4 grow tent are irrefutable.
-These lights produce much more illumination per watt compared to HID lighting or fluorescent.
+These lights produce much more illumination per watt compared to HID lighting or fluorescent help you nurture your plants and their cannabinoids and terpenes.
 This also means that they run cooler, reducing the need for fans and the risk of fire in your grow tent.

 Always remember that light intensity (not brightness) along with accurate spectral calibration are very important considerations.
 One without the other won’t help your plants.